pilotmoon/Scroll-Reverser/README.md

 *Announcement: In a future update, Scroll Reverser will become a paid app.
 It will remain open source.
 You can read more about my decision [here](https://pilotmoon.com/blog/2020/12/09/scroll-reverser-1-8).*

+## Install and run

+Download the [latest release](https://github.com/pilotmoon/Scroll-Reverser/releases), unzip, and place `Scroll Reverser.app` in your `/Applications` folder.
+Double-click to run.

+To uninsyall, simply quit and drag `Scroll Reverser.app` to trash.

 ## Translations

 Translation updates in your language are appreciated either by pull request or using [CrowdIn](https://crowdin.com/project/pilotmoon-apps) platform.